StevenCyb/goapiutils/parser/mongo/jsonpatch/README.md

 | `move` | removes the value at a specified location and adds it to the target location. |
 | `copy` | copies the value from a specified location to the target location. |

+_NOTE_ Mongo Object ID's can be written as 12 bytes long array or 24 character hex string.
+In addition - they currently only supported as single field of object or in array (not in map).

 There are multiple possibilities on how to use this package:

 - Without any restrictions
 - With custom manually defined rules (soft restriction)
 - Witch reference model that enforce structure and types automatically
 - Witch reference model and rule annotations to maximize security

 ## How to use

 ### Without any restrictions

 ```go
 import (
   "github.com/StevenCyb/goapiutils/parser/mongo/jsonpatch"